 The court exercises jurisdiction over virtually all misdemeanors.
 The maximum possible sentence for such offenses recognizable in this court is confinement in the County Jail for up to one year and a $2,000 fine.
+Of course, you or your misdemeanor lawyer will be able to reduce the sentence if valid evidence is supplied.
 These classes of misdemeanors which include offenses such as operating while intoxicated, possession of marijuana, illegal entry, and aggravated assault are initiated and tried to conclusion in the District Court.

 All felony cases are initiated in the District Court.
 Felonies are offenses which carry a possible sentence to State Prison.
 An accused charged with a felony is entitled to a Preliminary Examination before the District Judge.
 At the hearing the Court must determine whether two required elements have been established by the evidence: (1) that crime charged has been committed; and (2) that there is probable cause to believe that the defendant charged committed the crime.
 If the Court is satisfied that those two elements have been established, the defendant is bound over to Circuit Court for trial.
 If the Court is not so satisfied, the charge is dismissed.